Daniel-Radloff/LLM_agent_insider_threat_simulation/codebase_notes.md

   Rating: <fill in>
   ```
 however, this doesn't make sense because if something is poignant then it means it's sad, but college acceptance is not sad.
 Furthermore, in the paper, it is the section under importance, not strictly sad events.
 Therefor: I think this is a mistake and what is meant to happen here is rank the events on impact/importance on the agents' life.

+## What todo
+1. restructure logic into different classes